IMvampireXD/Realistic-Animals-Addon/README.md

 <h1>Preview of the Add-on</h1>
 <p>
-The addon is still in progress, so here’s a sneak peek at the models and textures of the realistic mobs.
+here’s a sneak peek at the models and textures of the realistic mobs.
 </p>

 <h2>Male Duck</h2>